stereum-dev/ethereum-node/launcher/CONTRIBUTING.md

 ## Style Guide

-If you use the [recommended software and extensions](#recommended-software) described in the [prerequisites](#prerequisites) section usually everything is already auto formatted and/or code issues are announced in the "Problems" tab of [VSCode](https://code.visualstudio.com/).
+If you use the [recommended software and extensions](#recommended-software) described in the [prerequisites](#prerequisites) section, usually everything is already auto formatted and/or code issues are announced in the "Problems" tab of [VSCode](https://code.visualstudio.com/).

 However, here are a few hints you may follow to keep your code clean and pass automated tests: